feathersui/lime-openfl-maven-plugin/README.md

 A plugin to build [Lime](https://lime.software/) and [OpenFL](https://openfl.org/) projects with [Apache Maven](https://maven.apache.org/).

+Performs the following actions:

+- If necessary, installs any Haxelib libraries specified in _project.xml_
-Executes the `lime build` command using the standard Lime _project.xml_ file.
+- Executes the `lime build` command for the specified target

+## Installation

+Currently, the plugin must be built and installed manually.
+See below.

 ## Requirements